crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 <img src="images/weddings-indian-languages_hindi_7246_01.jpg" alt="This does show a wedding" class="img-responsive" width="33%" />

-The Review Results screen will also let you approve or reject the Workers' submissions.
-It is recommended to go ahead and approve all the assignments for this tutorial HIT.
+The Review Results screen will let you approve or reject the Workers' submissions.
+It is recommended to automatically approve all the assignments for this first tutorial HIT.

-You can also download all of these results as a .csv file.
+You can download all of these results as a .csv file.
 Here is the [results file](assignments/downloads/wedding-photos-small-Batch_3537650_batch_results.csv) from when Professor Callison-Burch created a test HIT with the 17 sample images.
-You can open the CSV file in a spreadsheet app.
-You'll notice that the CSV file has a lot of extra fields that include information about your HIT, including the properties that you included for it, and info about the amount of time that workers took to complete each assignment.
-Columns in the results CSV that start with "Input." are the variables that were in the CSV that you uploaded.
+Note that the .csv file has many additional fields that include information about your HIT, such as the properties that you specified and information about the amount of time that workers took to complete each assignment.
+Columns in the results .csv that start with "Input." are the variables that were in the .csv file that you uploaded.
 Columns that start with "Answer." are the answers that the Turkers provided.